roots/bud/docs/config/config-assets.md

 ## Usage

-Move all files from `src/images`:
+Copy all files from `src/images` to `dist`:

 ```js
 bud.assets(['images/**/*'])
 ```

-You don't need to import assets which are utilized in your bundled code.
-For instance, if you are referencing a font file from your stylesheet, the font will already be included in `dist`. `assets` is specifically for compiling files which are not already included elsewhere.
+You don't need to import assets which are utilized by your bundled code.
+For instance, if you are referencing a font file from your stylesheet, the font will already be included in `dist`.

+`assets` is specifically for compiling files which are not already included elsewhere.